 The Swans raced into a 2-0 half-time lead and maintained that lead until the 69th-minute when the Blues, inspired by sub Sergio Aguero, began to turn the tide.

-Goals from Kristoffer Nordfeldt and a late, late winner from Aguero kept City’s FA Cup dream alive after a pulsating encounter at the Liberty Stadium.
+Goals from Bernardo, an own goal from Kristoffer Nordfeldt and a late, late winner from Aguero kept City’s FA Cup dream alive after a pulsating encounter at the Liberty Stadium.

 At a sodden Liberty Stadium, City began their quest for yet another Wembley appearance and the hosts were quickly under pressure as the Blues began to exploit the space Swansea were allowing.

 No stifling tactics here or parked buses – it’s not been Swansea’s style for many years, and it was refreshing to see it wasn’t the case for this encounter.

 Of course, giving the defending Premier League champions time and space is a risky tactic at the best of times and on six minutes, City almost struck.

 Leroy Sane dropped a shoulder in the box and fired in a low shot that keeper parried out and Riyad Mahrez’s follow-up header bounced a foot past the post.

 And the Championship side, repeatedly caught on the counter-attack, almost conceded on 14 minutes when Sane’s deep cross found the foot of Bernardo whose volley was pushed out by Nordfeldt.